surajjj258/Underwater-simulation-organisms/README.md

 To run this project, you will need to have OpenGL and GLUT, freeglut libraries and codeblocks installed.

 ### Usage:
--'p': Start the simulation.
+- 'p': Start the simulation.
--'i': Increase the speed of the simulation.
+- 'i': Increase the speed of the simulation.
--'d': Decrease the speed of the simulation.
+- 'd': Decrease the speed of the simulation.

-Menu Options:
+### Menu Options:
-Move: Start moving the simulation.
+- Move: Start moving the simulation.
-Stop: Stop the simulation.
+- Stop: Stop the simulation.
-Back: Go back to the introduction screen.
+- Back: Go back to the introduction screen.
-Quit: Exit the application.
+- Quit: Exit the application.

-Contributing
+## Contributing
 Contributions are welcome!
 If you have any improvements or bug fixes, please submit a pull request or open an issue to discuss changes.

-Acknowledgements
+## Acknowledgements
-OpenGL
+- OpenGL
-GLUT
+- GLUT
-FreeGLUT
+- FreeGLUT
-Codeblocks
+- Codeblocks